Synchronicity versus coincidence: Can we go beyond mere belief or skepticism?

 Image courtesy of Pexels, Lucas George Wendt

 When moments like these happen, it’s hard to believe they are mere coincidences.
 It is as if these, often very mundane, things have come to us for a reason.
 Why else would they happen in this congruent way!
 Especially if they occur more often in succession, as they sometimes do.
 So, we can see it as a sign.
-Or, we can explain things logically and call it a coincidence.
+Or, we can explain things logically and call it nothing more than a coincidence.
+In daily life today, we often divide ourselves and others in two camps when it comes to unexplained phenomena such as these.
+On the one side we have the skeptics.
+And on the other the believers for whom something like synchronicity carries special meaning.

-The phenomenon called synchronicity was reportedly named by the psychiatrist Carl Jung.
+The phenomenon of synchronicity is said to have originated with the famous Swiss psychiatrist and psychotherapist Carl Jung.
+And it all has to do with something happening both outside of us and within us.
 “Carl Jung’s synchronicity refers to a psychologically-meaningful relationship between internal events (thoughts, images, dreams), and external events, simultaneously,” said Dr. Pninit Russo-Netzer.
-Working in meaning-oriented psychotherapy at Tel-Aviv University, Israel, Dr. Russo-Netzer has also published works in positive and existential psychology, well-being, wholeness, and meaning in life.

 What do we need for synchronicity to happen?

-In addition, Dr. Russo-Netzer has conducted research into synchronicity with Dr. Tamar Icekson.
-They discovered there have to be a few essential conditions for the phenomenon to take place.
-First, a person needs to notice something happening in their outer world.
-They also need to recognise it in their inner world.
+Synchronicity is quite profound when it happens.
+And when Dr. Russo-Netzer and Dr. Tamar Icekson were researching the phenomenon, they discovered there have to be a few essential conditions for it to take place.
+To begin with, a person needs to notice something happening in their outer world.
+They then also need to recognise it in their inner world.
 This should happen around the same time, she told us.
 A ‘conscious process of associating the event with a person’s own life narrative’ should follow it.
 Then a consequent triggering of a few ‘memorable and distinctive emotions’ should round it off, she added.

-“We can find subsequent events in the outer world lining themselves up like metal filings near a magnet,” said Professor Allan Combs in a similar vein.
-Prof. Combs is co-author of ‘Synchronicity: Through the Eyes of Science, Myth and the Trickster.
-He is also a consciousness researcher and neuro-psychologist.
-Plus he is the Director of the Center for Consciousness Studies at the California Institute of Integral Studies.
-“We spend most of our time living in the ‘outer aspect,” he explained.
+“We can find subsequent events in the outer world lining themselves up like metal filings near a magnet,” said the late American Psychologist and Professor Allan Combs in a similar vein.
+Prof. Combs was co-author of ‘Synchronicity: Through the Eyes of Science, Myth and the Trickster.
+He was also a consciousness researcher and neuro-psychologist.
+He also fulfilled the role of Director of the Center for Consciousness Studies at the California Institute of Integral Studies.
+“We spend most of our time living in the ‘outer aspect,” he explained when he spoke to us.
 “But during certain states of consciousness, such as sleep, deep meditation, and contemplative praying, we dip into the inner world.”
+Those who believe in a deeper perspective argue that there is more to synchronicity than we can rationally explain.

 “When synchronicity happens, we can find events in the outer world lining themselves up like metal filings near a magnet.”